j0ju/sbc-fw-alchemy/docs/TuringPi2-Alpine/README.md

  * `sync` - will sync MMC overlay to NAND
  * `backup` - will backup overlay to `/mmc`

+### `BootToRam`

+Boots the current running alpine image as live system from RAM.
+For this it copies the current squashfs image to RAM and pivot_roots into it with the current config in /etc.

+NOTE: this needs a lot of RAM, best have a small image and zram-init/zram-swap enabled.

+...TBD...

 ## Config

 ### Networking